dejwk/janet/doc/Manual.md

     ...
     [Hello, from, Janet!]

-In fact, as you may have noticed, the entire sequence of Java statements is enclosed in back-ticks;
-the only piece of native code in this example are the three native string literals.

 Use this technique in the following situations:

-* Handling arrays of reference types;
-* Handling higher dimensions of multi-dimensional arrays;
+* Handling arrays of reference types, including upper dimensions of multi-dimensional arrays;
 * Accessing few individual items of large primitive arrays.

 ### Obtaining native array pointers

-In the following example, we sort a Java array of int, using C++ `std::sort`, using the `&` operator to obtain the direct array pointer:
+In the following example, we sort a Java array of `int` with C++ `std::sort`, using the `&` operator to obtain the direct array pointer:

 ```Java